 1. Soy-based foods

-Research has suggested that eating soy-based foods – such as soybeans, tofu, and tempeh – may be effective in reducing both the frequency and severity of hot flushes caused by menopause.
+Research suggests that soy-based foods, such as soybeans, tofu, and tempeh, may effectively reduce the frequency and severity of hot flushes caused by menopause.

-This study looked at postmenopausal women who had two or more hot flushes a day.
-The women were divided into two groups: one control group and one group receiving a soy-rich, low-fat, vegan diet, which included ½ cup of cooked soybeans.
+In this study of postmenopausal women experiencing two or more daily hot flushes, participants were divided into two groups: one control group and one receiving a soy-rich, low-fat, vegan diet, which included half a cup of cooked soybeans per day.

-The results found that the group who received soy-rich foods experienced an 84% decrease in moderate to severe hot flushes, compared with a 42% decrease in the control group.
-After the study finished, 59% of participants in the soy group reported that they no longer experienced moderate or severe hot flushes at all.
+The group that received soy-rich foods experienced an 84% decrease in moderate to severe hot flushes, compared with a 42% decrease in the control group.
+After the study concluded, 59% of participants in the soy group reported they no longer experienced moderate or severe hot flushes.

 2. Dairy products

-Because of its impact on bone density, upping your intake of dairy products such as milk, cheese, and yoghurt during menopause can be particularly beneficial.
-This is because these products contain calcium, potassium, magnesium, and vitamins D and K – all of which are essential for healthy bones.
+Because menopause can affect bone density, upping your intake of dairy products such as milk, cheese, and yoghurt during menopause can be beneficial.
+These products contain calcium, potassium, magnesium, and vitamins D and K – all of which are essential for healthy bones.

-For example, in this study of nearly 750 postmenopausal women, those who ate more dairy, as well as animal protein, had significantly higher bone density than those who ate less.
+In this study of nearly 750 postmenopausal women, those who ate more dairy and animal protein had significantly higher bone density than those who consumed less.

-Upping your intake of dairy may also improve sleep.
-This study found that foods containing high amounts of the amino acid glycine (for example, milk and cheese) promoted deeper, more restful sleep in menopausal women.
+Increasing your dairy intake may also improve sleep.
+This study found that foods containing high amounts of the amino acid glycine (like milk and cheese) promoted deeper, more restful sleep in menopausal women.

 3. Healthy fats

-According to research, healthy fats like omega-3 fatty acids can help to relieve symptoms of menopause.
+According to research, healthy fats, like omega-3 fatty acids, can help relieve menopause symptoms.

 This scientific review of 483 menopausal women found that omega-3 supplements decreased the frequency of hot flushes and the severity of night sweats.

-Examples of foods high in omega-3 fatty acids include fish like salmon, mackerel, and anchovies – and seeds like chia and flax.
-You can find out more in our article; Omega-3: what is it and why do we need it?
+Examples of foods high in omega-3 fatty acids include fish (like salmon, mackerel, and anchovies) and seeds like chia and flax.
+You can learn more in our article: Omega-3: what is it and why do we need it?

 4. Fruits and vegetables

-Fruits and vegetables contain various vitamins, minerals, fibre, and antioxidants – many of which have been proven to be effective at easing various menopause symptoms.
+Fruits and vegetables contain various vitamins, minerals, fibre, and antioxidants – many of which have been proven effective at easing menopause symptoms.

-For example, in this study of over 17,000 menopausal women, those who ate more fruit, vegetables, and soy-based foods experienced a reduction in hot flushes compared with the control group.
-Experts attributed this reduction to eating a healthier diet and weight loss.
+In this study of over 17,000 menopausal women, for example, those who ate more fruit, vegetables, and less dietary fat experienced fewer hot flushes compared with the control group.
+Experts attributed this reduction to a healthier diet and weight loss.

-Some research suggests that upping your intake of berries may be particularly effective.
-In this study, consuming 50g of freeze-dried strawberry powder each day lowered cholesterol compared to a control group.
+Other research suggests that upping your intake of berries may be particularly effective.
+In this study, daily consumption of freeze-fried blueberry powder for 12 weeks reduced oxidative stress in postmenopausal women with above-normal blood pressure.

-Another study found that menopausal women who took 200mg of grape seed extract supplements daily experienced fewer hot flushes, better sleep, and lower rates of depression, and also increased muscle mass and reduced blood pressure.
+Another study found that menopausal women who took 200mg of grape seed extract supplements daily experienced fewer hot flushes, better sleep, lower rates of depression, increased muscle mass, and reduced blood pressure.

-Our article, 10 simple ways to add more fruit and vegetables to your diet, has plenty of ideas for how to get your five-a-day – from batch cooking to eating more plant-based meals.
+Our article, 10 simple ways to add more fruit and vegetables to your diet, has plenty of ideas for getting your five-a-day.

 5. Whole grains

 Diets high in whole grains have been linked to a reduced risk of heart disease.
-For example, in this review, researchers found that eating three or more servings of whole grains a day lowered the risk of heart disease by 20-30%, compared to those who ate mostly refined carbohydrates.
+For example, in this review of 68 studies, researchers found that increased daily consumption of whole grains helped prevent coronary heart disease and all-cause mortality, compared to refined grains.

 Since menopause is associated with a progressive increase in cholesterol levels and a higher risk of heart disease, these results are notable.